High School & College

 -

-Real vs. Virtual World
+Real vs. Virtual World (Unit 3: Lesson 11)

 Our minds evolved specifically to navigate the physical world around us.
 The way we interact with our environment and each other — our social behaviors, body language, and physical presence — these are deeply wired into our brains through millions of years of evolution.